tzachiraz/Raz_2025_CountyCulture/README.md

 README

-Data on Historical Cultural and Psychology in the U.S., 1850-1940 Raz (2025)
+Data on Historical Cultural and Psychology in the U.S., 1850-1940

+Raz (2025)

 Last update: March 5, 2025

-This dataset contains seven county-level indicators capturing different features of historically close-knit communities, focusing on in-group identity, in-group preference, norms tightness, and kinship tightness, for 1850-1940, developed and used in Raz (2025):
+This dataset contains seven county-level indicators capturing different features of historically close-knit communities, focusing on in-group identity, in-group preference, norms tightness, and kinship tightness, for 1850-1940, harmonized for county borders of 1850, developed and used in Raz (2025):

 1. In-Group Identity: Local Name Index (LNI)
 2. In-Group Bias: Intra-Community Marriage (ICM)